jrc03c/pyds/readme.md

 # Caveats

 I have no idea what I'm doing.
+I know just enough to be dangerous.